 JOUR 5200 Introduction to Reporting

 This is your deep plunge into covering the news.
 You’ll learn everything from how to find a news story, identify sources, and write a news story to how to use photography, graphics and social media to get the story out.
 Classes include lectures, field trips, guests from the working media and discussions of your work.
 And you’ll get plenty of chance to practice your new skills.

 Journalism at its best can shake the foundations of attitudes and assumptions, policies and governments.
 Video journalism – the journalism of pictures and words – can do so in even more potent ways.
-Think images from Vietnam.
+Think of images from Ukraine or Syria.
+Or the forest fires in BC or the Amazon.
 The protestor and the tank in Tiananmen Square.
 Refugees desperately trying to reach friendly shores.
 This course teaches you visual literacy and the skills you need to work as a video journalist in a digital age.

 Radio remains an important medium for breaking news and long-form documentaries and audio is becoming an increasingly popular format for creative and innovative storytellers.
-This intense six-week workshop offers solid training in the expertise students need to produce outstanding audio journalism for a variety of media platforms.
+This intense six-week workshop offers solid training in the expertise you will need in order to produce outstanding audio journalism for a variety of media platforms.

 Scripted events.
 Secret meetings.
 No-interview policies.
 In the so-called Information Age, figuring out what’s going on can be harder than ever.
 You’ll learn how to obtain useful information, make sense of it, and shape it into compelling stories.
 You’ll get a solid grounding in freedom-of-information laws, business records, data journalism and document hunting.

 JOUR 5300 The Beat Special Topic: The Power and Politics of Government